All tutorials

 This dramatically improves results, so we recommend that you use clipping if possible.

-To improve results even further, set the focus
+To improve results even further, set the Focus

 to user’s current location.
-This will make autosuggest
+This will make AutoSuggest

 return results which are closer to the user.

-More information about autosuggest
+More information about AutoSuggest

 , including returned results is available in the what3words REST API documentation.